-- 1. The duration of the exam is exactly 3 hours. - 2.
-Written exams are administered according to the approved schedule. - 3.
-Students may enter the auditorium where the written exam is administered only with an ID card (Passport or student ID card).
-The presence of persons not participating in the examination procedure is prohibited. - 4.
-The proctor reconciles the identification document with the admission permission slip.
-A student who has a discipline clearance rating of less than 50% is not allowed to take the written exam. - 5.
-The proctor (calls the names from the list and sits them down according to the list) starts them in the auditorium. - 6.
-Late students are not allowed to take the exam. - 7.
-Proctor gives each student an answer sheet (if necessary, the student may take an additional answer sheet) and gives the student the opportunity to choose a ticket for the discipline being passed (the text of the ticket should not be visible to the student). - 8.
-Students present at the exam must sign the admission form. - 9.
-The start and end times of the written exam are recorded on the blackboard. - 10.
-During the written exam, students' questions on the content of the examination tickets are not considered. - 11.
-If the student does not comply with the established requirements at the exam: uses crib notes, mobile and other devices, allows disciplinary violations, disturbs other students with their actions, the proctor has the right to remove student from the audience.
+TEST EXAM:

+- The duration of the exam is exactly 100 minutes.
+100 questions for 100 minutes.
+Test exams are administered according to the approved schedule.

+3. Students may enter the auditorium where the Test exam is administered only with an ID card (Passport or student ID card).
+The presence of persons not participating in the examination procedure is prohibited.

+4. The proctor reconciles the identification document with the admission permission slip.
+A student who has a discipline clearance rating of less than 50% is not allowed to take the final exam.

+5. The proctor (calls the names from the list and sits them down according to the list) starts them in the auditorium.

+6. Late students are not allowed to take the exam.

+7. Proctor gives each student a question sheet and answer sheet.

+8. Students present at the exam must sign the admission form.

+9. The start and end times of the test exam are recorded on the blackboard.

+10. During the test exam, MCQs on the content are not considered.

+11. If the student does not comply with the established requirements at the exam: uses crib notes, mobile and other devices, allows disciplinary violations, disturbs other students with their actions, the proctor has the right to remove students from the audience.
 In this case, an act of violation of the examination procedure is drawn up, the answer sheet is annulled by crossing out diagonally, the mark "Removed for violation" is made in the admission sheet, "0" points will be given in the sheet.

-- 12. it is allowed for a student to visit the restroom no more than 1 time per hour, lasting no more than 5 minutes.
-If frequent visits to the restroom are required (for example, due to health conditions), the student must undergo a medical examination, and the exam is counted as the student's absence from the exam. - 13.
-At the end of the exam, the student must turn in his/her ticket and answer sheet.
+12. It is allowed for a student to visit the restroom no more than 1 time per hour, lasting no more than 5 minutes.
+If frequent visits to the restroom are required (for example, due to health conditions), the student must undergo a medical examination, and the exam is counted as the student's absence from the exam.

+13. At the end of the exam, the student must turn in a question sheet and answer sheet.

-Stage 2 - Objective Structured Practical Exam (OSPE) Exam Technology Instructions
+Objective Structured Practical Exam (OSPE) Exam Technology Instructions